chelsea-hansen/RSV-Projections-KingCounty/README.md

 README
 ================

-#### Scenario projections of RSV hospitalizations averted due to new immunizations in King County, Washington, October 2023 to May 2025
+#### Scenario projections of RSV hospitalizations averted due to new immunization programs in King County, Washington, October 2023 to May 2025

 This work was done in collaboration with Public Health - Seattle & King County as part of a CSTE/CDC - supported initiative, “Development of